Muhammad Raza Khan: Post-retirement honors

-After laying down the robes, in 2010 Khan was given the task to serve the Parliament of Pakistan as a Constitutional Expert, 18th Amendment Implementation Commission between 2010 and 2011.
+After laying down the robes, in 2010 Justice Khan was given the task to serve the Parliament of Pakistan as a Constitutional Expert, 18th Amendment Implementation Commission between 2010-11.
 After successful completion of tenure in 2011, Khan joined the office of Ombudsmen in Pakistan as Senior Advisor, Federal Ombudsman.

-In 2012, he assumed office, for the second time, as Federal Secretary, Ministry of Law, Justice and Human Rights and held that charge till late 2013 when he was appointed as Special Secretary, Ministry of Law, Justice and Human Rights till his tenure completed in April 2016, As the Law Secretary, Mr.Khan, was also holding portfolio of Member, Law & Justice Commission of Pakistan.
-In 2016, he was given the charge as Member, Council of Islamic Ideology which he is still holding.
+In 2012, he assumed office, for the second time, as Federal Secretary, Ministry of Law, Justice and Human Rights and held that charge till late 2013 when he was appointed as Special Secretary, Ministry of Law, Justice and Human Rights till his tenure completed in April 2016, As the Law Secretary, Justice Khan, was also holding portfolio of Member, Law and Justice Commission of Pakistan.

+In 2016, Justice Khan was called upon to serve the Senate of Pakistan, the Upper House of Parliament and he took over the charge of Advisor, Legislative Drafting.
+Throughout his association with the Upper House of Parliament, Justice Khan has provided expert briefings to various parliamentary bodies, including the Functional Committee on Human Rights, the Committee on Law and Justice, and committees reviewing amendments regarding special courts and the National Accountability Bureau (NAB).
+He actively contributed subject-matter expertise during key sessions dealing with judicial reforms and the merger of special courts into ordinary jurisdictions.